 Peperomia Frost is a cultivar of the Peperomia (pep-er-ROH-mee-uh) branch of the Piperaceae plant family.
 These perennial plants originally hail from the West Indies, South America and Mexico.

-There are over a thousand Peperomia species, and all are close relatives of the Piper nigrum, or true black pepper plant.
+There are over a thousand Peperomia types and species, and all are close relatives of the Piper nigrum, or true black pepper plant.

 The genus name, Peperomia, is a combination of the Greek words meaning “resembling pepper” – peperi homoios.
 This particular cultivar is commonly called Peperomia Frost.